jackdewinter/pymarkdown/readme.md

 ### Prerequisites

-These is section requires some examples to illustrate how things work.
+These sections require examples to illustrate how things work.
-For the purpose of this section, this documentation will assume that there is a file called `example-1.md` in a directory called `/examples` that has the following content:
+For the purpose of the following sections, this documentation will assume that there is a file called `example-1.md` in a directory called `/examples` that has the following content: